oroinc/documentation/backend/setup/demo-environment/vagrant.rst

 Once the command has run, you can access the application via the ``http://localhost:8000/`` URL.

-The environment in the resulting VM and the provisioning steps in the Vagrantfile replicate the process described in the :ref:`Manual Installation Guide <install-for-dev>` for the relevant application edition.
+The environment in the resulting VM and the provisioning steps in the Vagrantfile replicate the process described in the :ref:`Setup Application Environment Guide <dev-guide-development-practice-setup-dev-env-setup-env>` and the :ref:`Installation Guide <installation>`.

 For more details on preparing the virtual platform for the virtual machine, please see the `Installation and Configuration`_ section below.